GuessWhatGame/guesswhat/config/oracle/README.md

 ```

-The "model" key refers to the specific configuration of each oracle input to build the final network:
+The keyword  "model" refers to the oracle input configuration:
 ```
 "model": {
     "question": {